AndyButland/UmbracoMapper/ReadMe.md

 	- Added DefaultValue to property mapping
 - 1.4.10
 	- Further additions to support for mapping object to object added 1.4.9
+- 1.4.11
+	- Handled special case conversion of string "1" (from Archetype) to boolean true

 ## Credits